- General information

 Instructions for authors

 Papers must be written in English.
-Submit a paper to the editor by e-mail: alex_kostyuk[at]virtusinterpress.org and a copy to the managing editor, Polina Bahmetenko p.bahmetenko[at]virtusinterpress.org or copy editor,
+Submit a paper to the managing editor by e-mail: info[at]virtusinterpress.org, d.chorna[at]virtusinterpress.org; and a copy to Co-Editors: mauro.romano[at]uniba.it and cmateus[at]business.aau.dk.
+You will receive the letter confirming we received your submission within three days, if that does not happen, please contact us again.

-Upon acceptance of a paper, authors will be asked to grant the copyright of the article to the publisher so we will have a possibility to publish the paper.
-However, upon request we allow authors to upload their papers to various repositories, use them in the educational process, in their research etc.
+Upon acceptance of a paper under subscription-based option, authors will be asked to grant the copyright of the article to the publisher so we will have a possibility to publish the paper.
+Under some circumstances, such as approved transformative agreements with universities, we consider allowing authors (who chose subscription-based option) to upload their papers to various repositories, use them in the educational process, in their research etc. Authors, who chose gold (immediate) OA option, can upload their papers anywhere without prior request adressed to the Editor.

 Authors, who submit their papers to the Journal automatically agree that their manuscripts will be checked with the Crossref Similarity Check Service to ensure originality of their submissions.